jmrr/phd_thesis/Corrections/list_of_changes.md

   - [x] I have removed the sentence and added the following text to account for the latest developments in CNNs for visual self-localisation:

-    > Specifically, Kendell et al. [88] have applied deep convolutional neural networks to camera pose regression, therefore learning location and orientation simultaneously.
+    > Specifically, Kendall et al. [88] have applied deep convolutional neural networks to camera pose regression, therefore learning location and orientation simultaneously.
 Also using monocular commodity cameras, Giusti et al. [63] train a deep neural network as a supervised image classifier to compute the main direction of travel within a trail compared to the viewing direction.
 These are, to our knowledge, the first applications of convolutional networks for self-localisation from monocular visual data.
 These methods achieve extraordinary localisation results in the order of 2 m.
     However, they often lack a theoretical formulation of the operators used in their neural networks.
 The tensor operations described in this chapter represent an effort towards an unambiguous theoretical tool that can help formalise the operators used in state-of-the-art experimental methods.

 14. Provide a reference to Lowe’s work for the choice of the value of $\alpha$ (0.7)